Consensys/verax-documentation/developer-guides/for-attestation-issuers/encoding-attestation-data.md

 ## Modelling a Schema as a Solidity Struct

 The easiest way to think of a schema is like a Solidity struct.
-Take for example a very simple schema:
+Let's consider a simple schema:

 `string username, string teamname, uint16 points, bool active`